China confident it can clinch US trade pact, Trump demands 'real deal'

 "Reaching an agreement within three months is a spur to not only China, but also the U.S. If the two sides fail to reach a deal, all the White House promises will be invalid," it said.

-"It will be a win-win situation if a deal is realized.
+"It will be a win-win situation if a deal is realised.
 But if not, more fights and talks will continue alternately for a longer while.
 Chinese society should maintain a calm attitude."

-(Reporting by John Ruwitch and Wang Jing in Shanghai and Makini Brice in Washington; Editing by Kim Coghill)
+(Reporting by John Ruwitch and Wang Jing in Shanghai, Philip Wen in Beijing and Makini Brice in Washington; Writing by Ben Blanchard; Editing by Kim Coghill)